Raphhh/balloon/README.md

 ### Data to object

-Balloon use a setter according to the name of the mapped key.
+Balloon uses a setter of the object according to the name of the mapped key.

 Fo example, if the key is 'foo', the setter in the object must be 'setFoo($value)'.